Gradnos/RISCV_emulator/README.md

 **Second method**
 1. **Download** the repository.
 2. Open the "**App**" folder and run "**RISCV.exe**". (dont move the files, but you can make a shortcut).

+> You can find test assembly code in the "Tests" folder.
 ---